Nimrod

-Nimrod has not been attested in any historic, non-biblical registers, records or king lists, including those of Mesopotamia itself.
-Historians have failed to match Nimrod with any historically attested figure.
+Biblical and non-biblical traditions identify Nimrod as the ruler associated with the Tower of Babel; Jewish, Christian, and Islamic accounts variously portray him as a tyrant who led its builders, turned people from God, and opposed Abraham, even attempting unsuccessfully to kill him by fire.
+Over time, legends identified him with other figures like Amraphel, Ninus, or Zoroaster, and credited him with innovations such as wearing the first crown and introducing idolatry.

+There is no direct evidence that Nimrod was an actual person in any of the non-biblical historic records, registers, or king lists (including the Mesopotamian ones, which are considered older than the biblical record).
+Historians have failed to match Nimrod with any historically attested figure, or to find any historical, linguistic or genetic link between the Sumerian and Semitic Mesopotamians and the distant and later emerging Kingdom of Kush in modern Sudan.
+Yigal Levin suggested that the biblical Nimrod was inspired by one of the exclusively Mesopotamian historical figures, Naram-Sin of Akkad, grandson of Sargon, and other scholars have attempted to attribute the inspiration behind Nimrod to one or more Assyrian, Akkadian or Babylonian kings, or to the Assyro-Babylonian god Ninurta.

-Several ruins of the Middle East have been named after him.
+During the more recent Islamic era, several sites of ruins in the Middle East have been named after Nimrod.
+He appeared in Dante’s Divine Comedy as a chained giant.
+In modern slang, a nimrod is a synonym for a fool.

 Biblical account

-The first biblical mention of Nimrod is in the Table of Nations.
+The first biblical mention of Nimrod is in the Generations of Noah.
 He is described as the son of Cush, grandson of Ham, and great-grandson of Noah; and as "a mighty one in the earth" and "a mighty hunter before the Lord".
-This is repeated in the First Book of Chronicles 1:10, and the "Land of Nimrod" used as a synonym for Assyria or Mesopotamia, is mentioned in the Book of Micah 5:6:
+This is repeated in 1 Chronicles 1:10, and the "Land of Nimrod" is mentioned as a synonym for Assyria or Mesopotamia in Micah 5:6:

-Genesis says that the "beginning of his kingdom" (reshit mamlakhto) were the towns of "Babel, Erech, Akkad and Calneh in the land of Shinar" (Mesopotamia) (Gen 10:10)—understood variously to imply that he either founded these cities, ruled over them, or both.
-Owing to an ambiguity in the original Hebrew text, it is unclear whether it is he or Ashur who additionally built Nineveh, Resen, Rehoboth-Ir and Calah (both interpretations are reflected in various English versions).
-Sir Walter Raleigh devoted several pages in his History of the World (1614) to reciting past scholarship regarding the question of whether it had been Nimrod or Ashur who built the cities in Assyria.
+Genesis 10:10 says that the "mainstays of his kingdom" (רֵאשִׁית מַמְלַכְתּוֹ rēšit̲ mamlak̲to) were Babylon, Uruk, Akkad and Calneh in Shinar (Mesopotamia).
+This is understood variously to imply that he either founded these cities, ruled over them, or both.
+Owing to an ambiguity in the original Hebrew text, it is unclear whether it is he or Ashur who additionally built Nineveh, Resen, Rehoboth-Ir and Nimrud (Kalaḥ); both interpretations are reflected in various English versions.
+Walter Raleigh devoted several pages in his History of the World (1614) to reciting past scholarship regarding the question of whether it was Nimrod or Ashur who had built the cities in Assyria.